 - Transfer to a Chase Partner Hotel or Airline – Up to $1,200

 You can keep track of how close you are to reaching the bonus within your Chase Ultimate Rewards account.
-Even if you decide to opt for cash, you receive $600, which covers the $95 annual fee for six years.
-Better ways to redeem your bonus points are by using the Pay Yourself Back Program, booking travel through Chase Ultimate Rewards, and Chase Dining.
-Points are worth 1.25 cents per point (25% more) when using any of those three options.
+Even if you decide to opt for cash, you receive $600, which covers the annual_fees annual fee for 6 years.
+A better way to redeem your bonus points is by booking travel through Chase Ultimate Rewards.
+Points are worth up to 1.25 cents per point (25% more) when using that option.

 To be eligible for the bonus, you must not currently have a Sapphire card.
 If you have received a Sapphire bonus in the past 48 months, you are ineligible.
 You are also ineligible for the bonus if you have another Sapphire card and request a product change.

 Further Reading: Chase Sapphire Preferred Current Bonus Points Offer

 One of the most important Sapphire Preferred benefits is the included primary rental car insurance.
 Also known as Auto Rental Collision Damage Waiver (CDW) or Loss Damage Waiver (LDW), this coverage is extremely valuable if you are renting a car.
 With primary coverage, you file with Chase before filing with your insurance company.
 Coverage is available for rentals lasting no longer than 31 days.